PavaniChavali135/Appdevelopment/LocationHeatMap/readme_Instructions_to_run_project.txt

 Instruction on running this location tracker code:

-Copy the whole folder to the pc and open it through the visual studio code and give the Below command to run it  "dotnet build -t:Run -f net10.0-android"
+Copy the whole folder to the pc and open it through the visual studio code and give the Below command to run it  "dotnet build -t:Run -f net10.0-android" , before this add "googleAPIkey" in the last line to the "AndroidManifest.xml" in platforms ->android folder.

 Prerequisites: